What’s your fave jelly bean flavour? If you say red, you’re not alone. And you’re about to be very happy.

 The origins of jelly beans are a bit mysterious – it’s generally accepted that they have been around since the late 1800s, and a lot of origin stories suggest they were inspired by traditional Turkish delight, but no-one’s really sure who invented them.

 Stinky socks.
 Canned dog food.
 Toothpaste.
 Not the flavours you’d expect in a jelly bean, right?
 But they do exist.
-As Alfonso Ribeiro discovers in the Funky Flavours episode of Unwrapped 2.0 (Food Network, 6.30pm Wednesday February 28 and then on SBS On Demand) these days jelly beans come in some pretty amazing flavours.
 The stinky socks and other challenging flavours are made by the Jelly Belly company and sold as part of a range of Bean Boozled products where a series of paired bean flavours look the same but taste different.
 Baby Wipes or Coconut.
 (No, we can’t picture what baby wipes taste like either.
 Who thinks of these flavours??)
 Stinky Socks or Tutti-frutti.
 Chocolate pudding or Canned dog food.
 (And for the Americans – there’s Skunk Spray amongst the shockers.)

 Colour me natural